Easy-Systems/documentations/docusaurus/docs/easythreads/premium/getting-started.md

 # Getting Started
-Welcome to the Premium Guide of EasyThreads
+Welcome to the EasyThreads Premium Guide.

-This guide will help you to get started with Premium / Custom Branding Version of EasyThreads, how to get setting things up after you've bought EasyThreads Custom Branding, How to buy Custom Branding and much more.
+This guide will walk you through getting started with the Premium and Custom Branding version of EasyThreads.
+You'll learn how to set up your environment after purchasing Custom Branding, how to buy Custom Branding, and more.